Addressing Disparities in Breast Cancer Care Among African American Women

 Many targeted efforts, from disease prevention to treatment, will be required to increase breast cancer survival rates among all demographic groups.

-Learn more in my 2020 research article.
+Learn more in my 2020 research article and this 2022 article.